Asimequbal/Array-practice-Roadmap/array.md

-An array can hold many values under a single name, and you can access the values by referring to an index number. we can check length of an array by array.lenght an array can store any tupes of elements for an instance mix value; let arr = [ 'Apple', { name: 'John' }, true, function() { alert('hello'); } ];
+An array can hold many values under a single name, and you can access the values by referring to an index number. we can check length of an array by array.lenght an array can store any types of elements for an instance mix value; let arr = [ 'Apple', { name: 'John' }, true, function() { alert('hello'); } ];